Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/changing-the-text-selection-color-with-css.md

 This will make the background black and the text color white.

-Lastly I wanted to show you can do more then basic color selection and even add a text-shadow!
+Lastly, I wanted to show you can do more than primary color selection and even add a text shadow!

 ```css
 p.shadow::selection {